anze3db/blog/_posts/2024-06-12-sqlite-django-config.md

 # 3. Fine-tune your SQLite settings

-There are a few SQLite settings that can improve the performance of your application by a few additional percentage points.
-The magic values below are now also the default in Rails 7.1 and should give you a good starting point, but feel free to tweak `mmap_size`, `journal_size_limit`, and `cache_size` to best suite your application:
+A few SQLite settings can improve your application's performance by a few additional percentage points.
+The magic values below are now also the default in Rails 7.1 and should give you a good starting point, but feel free to tweak `mmap_size`, `journal_size_limit`, and `cache_size` to best suit your application:

 ```python
 # yourproject/sqlite3/base.py